PeterEFinch/safedown/README.md

 ### Quick Start

-Adding shutdown actions along with a set of signals allows for methods (in this case `cancel`) to be run when a termination signal, or similar, is received.
+The shutdown actions are initialised through its constructor.
+Methods are added (in this case `cancel`) which will be run when a signal is received or when the `Shutdown` method is called.

 ```go
 package main